datadesk/census-data-aggregator/README.rst

   >>> census_data_aggregator.approximate_median(household_income_Los_Angeles_County_2013_acs1)
   70065.84266055046, None

 If the data being approximated comes from PUMS, an additional design factor must also be provided.
 The design factor is a statistical input used to tailor the estimate to the variance of the dataset.
 Find the value for the dataset you are estimating by referring to `the bureau's reference material <https://www.census.gov/programs-surveys/acs/technical-documentation/pums/documentation.html>`_.

+If you have an associated "jam values" for your dataset provided in the `American Community Survey's technical documentation <https://www.documentcloud.org/documents/6165752-2017-SummaryFile-Tech-Doc.html#document/p20/a508561>`_, input the pair as a list to the `jam_values` keyword argument.
+Then if the median falls in the first or last bin, the jam value will be returned instead of `None`.

+If the `n` values have an associated margin of error, a simulation based approach will be used to estimate the new margin of error.
+The `simulations` keyword argument controls the number of simulations to run and defaults to 50.
+Jam values will not be used in the simulation approach.
+If the estimated median falls in the lower or upper bin, the estimate returned will be `None`.

 Approximating percent change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~